I am a non-Canadian trained Physiotherapist wanting to move to Canada for licensure and employment as a physiotherapist.

 Once Credentialing is completed

-You must register with the Alliance for the national exam process.
-The Alliance administers the national Physiotherapy Competency Examination (PCE) for both Canadian and internationally educated physiotherapists, to determine a candidate's readiness for safe, effective, and independent physiotherapy practice.
+You must register with the Alliance for the national written exam process.
+The Alliance administers the national Physiotherapy Written / Qualifying (QE) Exam for both Canadian and internationally educated physiotherapists, to determine a candidate's readiness for safe, effective, and independent physiotherapy practice.